samplchallenges/SAMPL-containers/tutorials/README.md

 ## Section 1: Build the Autodock Vina base container
 > In this section, we will build a base container that has all necessary packages and programs installed.
-This way, as we write our docking code it will build quickly since only the docking code will need to be built.
+This way, as we write our docking code it will build quickly since only the docking code will need to be built (for more information please see [Tutorial: Build an AutoDock Vina Containerized Method](https://github.com/samplchallenges/SAMPL-containers/blob/megosato-patch-1-1/tutorials/README.md#tutorial-build-an-autodock-vina-containerized-method)).

 ### 1.1: Setup